DAVID-DARA/eCommerce-API/Progress.md

 ### Next Steps
 - Implement additional endpoints as per the project’s requirements.
 - Implement additional services as per the project’s requirements.

+## Date: 2024-09-08
+### Achievements
+1. Cloudinary:
+   - Added cloudinary API for media management
+   - Test and implemented services

+2. Product Management Endpoint:
+   - Created the endpoint for adding product (POST /api/v1/admin/products) for ADMIN and SUPER_ADMIN.

+### Notes
+   - The implementation of Role Based Access Control(RBAC) has greatly improved the security of the API.

+### Next Steps
+   - Properly structure the add product endpoint for better security
+   - Implement additional endpoints as per the project’s requirements.
+   - Implement additional services as per the project’s requirements.